Top 7 Markets to Visit in France

 Nestled near the River Serein in Northern Burgundy, Noyers-sur-Serein is a lovely medieval village with its half-timbered houses, carved pillars and arches dating from the 13th to 19th centuries.
 It has remained a wine-growing village with many cellar doors opening directly onto the street.
 The village has long attracted entrepreneurs, artists and craftspeople from across the country and overseas.

 Their lively, weekly market is held every Wednesday.
-During Autumn, you will find the famous Burgundy truffle market held in the town centre with stalls selling local produce and pottery.
+During the autumn, you will find the famous Burgundy truffle market held in the town centre with stalls selling local produce and pottery.
 You can visit this market while barging on board La Belle Epoque or L’Art de Vivre.

 During their cruise along the Burgundy Canal on either hotel barge L’Impressionniste or Finesse, guests are given an escorted tour of Les Halles, often accompanied by their onboard chef who will encourage them to choose some items that he will include in that evening’s dinner menu.